-The collection deals largely, but not exclusively, with the history of Michigan State University.
+This collection deals largely, but not exclusively, with the history of Michigan State University.
 Most of the records document the period 1855 to 1955.
 The bulk of the collection was originally organized in a single alphabetical subject file.
 To facilitate reference, the records have been divided into fourteen series relating to the following topics: University Activities, Non-University Activities, University Organizations, Non-University Organizations, Faculty and Staff, Alumni, Non-University People, University Buildings and Facilities, University Publications, Miscellaneous University-Related Records, Miscellaneous Non-University-Related Records, and Student Term Papers.
 In most cases, Kuhn's subject headings have been retained.
 Record types are indicated in the container listing only when one or two types predominate in a folder.
 His research notes and bibliography remain in their original order while the correspondence, scrapbook, and manuscript map series have been arranged chronologically.

 Records primarily documenting the activities of individuals are found in the three subject files concerning "faculty and staff," "alumni," and "people not directly connected with the University."
 These files may consist of correspondence, newspaper clippings, publications, and biographical information.
-"Faculty and staff" include individuals who taught and/or served in an administrative capacity at Michigan State; "alumni," people who attended the University for any length of time, regardless of whether they eventually graduated.
+"Faculty and staff" include individuals who taught and/or served in an administrative capacity at Michigan State; "alumni," people who attended the university for any length of time, regardless of whether they eventually graduated.
 Materials in both series focus on the individuals' experiences at Michigan State and/or later accomplishments.
-Of particular significance in the files relating to non-University people are photocopies of the correspondence of several Michigan governors which discuss appropriations, agriculture, and other issues relating to Michigan State University.
+Of particular significance in the files relating to non-university people are photocopies of the correspondence of several Michigan governors which discuss appropriations, agriculture, and other issues relating to Michigan State University.

-The "buildings and facilities" records document the planning, construction, and utilization of various University buildings.
+The "buildings and facilities" records document the planning, construction, and utilization of various university buildings.
 Two East Lansing buildings, People's Church and the city's oldest house, are also included.

 The correspondence, research notes, and bibliographic files are the only records in the collection which Kuhn himself created.
-His correspondence consists of exchanges with alumni, faculty, and staff which relate to research for his book on the history of the University, as well as contacts for the acquisition of materials relating to Michigan State.
-The research notes are of special value since they refer to the information on the University found in many different periodicals and newspapers.
+His correspondence consists of exchanges with alumni, faculty, and staff which relate to research for his book on the history of the university, as well as contacts for the acquisition of materials relating to Michigan State.
+The research notes are of special value since they refer to the information on the university found in many different periodicals and newspapers.
 A listing of Kuhn's subject headings is given in the inventory.
 The extensive bibliographic file is divided into books, newspapers and periodicals and includes a year-by-year file of the Lansing Republican covering the period 1870 to 1893.

 Series 16 consists of twelve manuscript maps.
 Eight of the maps deal with a series of land grants in the Lansing area offered to the Executive Committee of the Michigan Agricultural Society in 1855.
 A 1940 map of the Lansing area shows the specific location of each grant.
-The remaining maps are of land owned by the University: The college lands, college farm, college swamp land and a survey of the college lawn.
+The remaining maps are of land owned by the university: the college lands, college farm, college swamp land and a survey of the college lawn.

 Series 18 consists of volumes that primarily relate to the early history of the university.
 There are various account books and ledgers, faculty meeting minutes, inventories, student examinations, and copybooks of faculty correspondence.
 The volume series also contains membership lists and records of the Michigan State Agricultural Society and the Michigan Farmers Institutes.
-Series 19 consist of photographs including an oversize volume of campus photographs given to Franklin Wells in 1894.
+Series 19 consists of photographs including an oversize volume of campus photographs given to Franklin Wells in 1894.
 There is also a carte de visite of the Class of 1876 and senior photographs used in yearbooks for 1936, 1937 and 1940.
-There are also prints and corresponding negatives of MSU from 1946 to 1947.
+There are also prints and corresponding negatives of Michigan State College from 1946 to 1947.
 Images include student activities and clubs including Student Veterans Wives League, Winged Spartans, and Spartan Wives, International Club activities as well as water carnival, dances, and ROTC.
 There also photographs of buildings including the canoe shelter, temporary classroom, interiors of Quonset huts, barrack apartment housing, and the sculptor working on the Physics and Astronomy building exterior artwork.
-Other topic include drama/ theater productions, human ecology activities, arrival of the Pershing tank, homecoming, and short courses.
+Other topics include drama/ theater productions, human ecology activities, arrival of the Pershing tank, homecoming, and short courses.